Part 3: Dances of Central and Northern Europe

 1. The Germanic Countries

 The Germanic countries all have majority speakers of the Germanic branch of the Indo-European language family, spread throughout Northern Europe.
-In classical times, these people were a mixture of small agrarian farmers and hunter-gatherers; but, in either case, they were famous to the Romans for their fierceness.
+In classical times, these people were a mix of small-scale agrarian farmers and hunter-gatherers, but in either case, they were known to the Romans for their fierceness.
 In the 4th to 6th centuries CE, the Germanic peoples began their migratory period.
 The Huns sacked Rome.
 Spain was conquered by the Goths and the Visigoths.
-Gaul (France) was invaded by the Franks, and Britain was occupied by the Angles, the Saxons, and Jutes.
-This was the time that the Norse (i.e., Viking) cultures started to emerge in Scandinavia.
-The Modern Germanic languages include German, Dutch, English, Frisian, Danish, Swedish, Norwegian, Scots, Afrikaans, Yiddish, Faroese, and Luxembourgish
+Gaul (France) was invaded by the Franks, and Britain was occupied by the Angles, the Saxons, and the Jutes.
+This was the time when Norse (i.e., Viking) cultures began to emerge in Scandinavia.
+The modern Germanic languages include German, Dutch, English, Frisian, Danish, Swedish, Norwegian, Scots, Afrikaans, Yiddish, Faroese, and Luxembourgish.

 Leaving aside Britain, the modern Germanic countries can be classed into three groups:

-1. The Scandinavians in Iceland, Sweden, Norway, and Denmark.
-Scandinavia also includes some non-Germanic peoples and countries: Finland has speakers of Swedish, but the bulk of its population speaks Finnish, which is a Finno-Ugric language related to Hungarian; we also find indigenous communities in the far north like the reindeer herding tribal people called the Saami.
-We will include Finland in our discussion here because its music and dance is like that of the rest of Scandinavia, even though the Finns are not Germanic speakers.
+- The Norse Scandinavians who live in Iceland, Sweden, Norway, and Denmark: The Norse countries also include some non-Germanic peoples and countries: Finland has some Swedish speakers, but the bulk of its population speaks Finnish, a Finno-Ugric language related to Hungarian; we also find indigenous communities in the far north, such as the reindeer-herding Saami.
+We will include Finland in our discussion here because its music and dance are like those of the rest of Scandinavia, even though the Finns are not Germanic.

-2. The Low Germans (The Dutch and the Flemish) who live in the Netherlands, Belgium, and Luxembourg.
+- The Low Germans (the Dutch and the Flemish) who live in the Netherlands, Belgium, and Luxembourg.

-3. The Central/Eastern Germans who live in Germany, Austria, Lichtenstein, and Switzerland.
+- The Central/Eastern Germans who live in Germany, Austria, Liechtenstein, and Switzerland.

 2. Scandinavia

-Scandinavia consists of Iceland, Sweden, Norway, Denmark, and Finland.
-The classic stereotype of Scandinavia is that of the Vikings, and the Vikings indeed had an oversized influence on Europe.
+Scandinavia consists of Iceland, Sweden, Norway, and Denmark.[1]
+The classic stereotype of Scandinavia is that of the Vikings, who indeed had an oversized influence on Europe.
 They conquered and attacked Britain, Ireland, and France.
-They conquered Paris, and it is thought that they made it as far as North Africa and the Levant (Israel).
+They conquered Paris, and it is thought they reached as far as North Africa and the Levant.
 Archeological evidence also places the Vikings as far afield as Greenland and North America.
-After the Vikings, a series of important empires emerged from Scandinavia: The Kalmar Union, The Kingdom of Norway and the Kingdom of Sweden held sway, not only over Scandinavia, but also in other places, such as northern Britain.
+After the Vikings, a series of important empires emerged from Scandinavia: the Kalmar Union, the Kingdom of Norway, and the Kingdom of Sweden held sway not only over Scandinavia but also in other regions, such as northern Britain.
 At one point, Sweden had the most powerful navy in the world.

 2.1.
 Costumes

-Scandinavian costumes are often made with wool cloth and died in dark colors, usually black, blue, or red.
-Women’s skirts are often ankle-length and, in some regions, include an apron that is sewed onto the skirt.
+Norse costumes are often made with wool cloth and dyed in dark colors, usually black, blue, or red.
+Women’s skirts are often ankle-length and, in some regions, include an apron that is sewn onto the skirt.
 Peaked caps and hats are common and reflect the region’s traditions of gnomes and elves.

 2.2.
 Music

-The music of Scandinavia is largely centered around string instruments.
-They have their own version of the fiddle, known as the Hardanger fiddle (named for the Hardanger region of Norway), which has more strings than a traditional fiddle.
+The music of the Norse countries is largely centered around string instruments.
+They have their own version of the fiddle, known as the hardanger fiddle (named for the Hardanger region of Norway), which has more strings than a traditional fiddle.
 One layer of strings lies underneath the main strings and vibrates “sympathetically” with the main strings, giving a distinctive sound to the instrument.
-Hardanger fiddles often have elaborately decorated fretboards.
-One of the strangest instruments found in Scandinavia is the Nyckelharpa.
+Hardanger fiddles often have elaborately decorated fingerboards.
+One of the strangest instruments found in Scandinavia is the nyckelharpa.
 This instrument has keys that change the notes like a piano, but it is bowed like a fiddle.
 In Norway, you sometimes hear the jaw harp.
-Very often Scandinavian dancing is done to the dancers singing acapella.
-There are also a variety of other instruments including bagpipes and strummed lyres called Kantale.
+Very often, Scandinavian dancing is performed with the dancers singing a cappella.
+There are also a variety of other instruments, including bagpipes and strummed lyres called kantele.

 2.3.
 Dance

-There are four main styles of Scandinavian Dance, two of which are probably ancient and two of which are of a more recent vintage.
+There are four main styles of Scandinavian dance, two of which are probably ancient and two more recent.

-Of the more recent dances styles, and by far the most common kind of Scandinavian dance, is the couple dance.
-They do several types of couple dances.
-Typical dances include the Schottis, Hambo, Pols, Vals, Polska.
-In Hambos and Pols the leader and the followers do the same steps, but they do them slightly out of sync with each other.
-For example, in the Hambo, the leader and follower do precisely the same footwork, but they do it offset by one beat.
+Of the more recent dance styles, couple dances are by far the most common kind of Scandinavian dance.
+They do several types of couple dances, including the Schottis, Hambo, Pols, Vals, and Polska.
+In Hambos and Pols, the leader and follower take the same steps, but they do so slightly out of sync with each other.
+For example, in the Hambo, the leader and follower do precisely the same footwork, offset by one beat.

 We should note that Scandinavia has experienced a revival of interest in traditional folk dancing, just like most other European countries.
-For example, in Sweden, beginning in the late 19th century and well into the 20th, many traditional dances were collected and notated into a sort of “bible of dances” (Beskrivning av Svenska) popularly called the Green Book in English.
+For example, in Sweden, from the late 19th century through the 20th century, many traditional dances were collected and notated in a sort of bible of dances, Beskrivning av Svenska, popularly known in English as the Green Book.
 Researchers also traveled throughout the country seeking older dancers who remembered old dances that had disappeared.
-Today, the old dances have become the basic vocabulary for newly created ones that are danced to modern melodies and musical arrangements.
+Today, the old dances have become the basic vocabulary for newly created dances performed to modern melodies and arrangements.
 Scandinavian folk dance is still a living tradition.

-The other kind of relatively recent dance style is the Engelska.
-These are set and square dances.
+The other kind of relatively recent dance style is the Engelska, a family of set and square dances.
 Based on the name, it’s thought that they might have been brought to Scandinavia by English sailors.
-This is supported by the fact that they are often done to music associated with the English Navy, like hornpipes (Hornfiffen).
+This is supported by the fact that they are often performed to music associated with the English Navy, such as hornpipes (Hornfiffen).
 But even if that is not the case, they certainly are meant to be done in the style of English Country dances.

 3. The Low Countries

 The name of the Netherlands literally means “low country” because much of the country is below sea level.
 In English, it is often known as Holland, but Holland refers to a province within the country.
-Although subject to the occasional devastating floods, and now threatened by rising sea levels, the fertile plains of the Netherlands are kept dry because of a combination of dikes and windmills which pump water back into the sea.
-The Netherlands was once a colonial power and was once a colony itself.
-For a while, they were ruled by Spain, but then the Dutch ruled Indonesia and had colonies and “possessions” on every continent.
+Although subject to the occasional devastating floods and now threatened by rising sea levels, the fertile plains of the Netherlands are kept dry because of a combination of dikes and windmills, which pump water back into the sea.
+At different times, the Netherlands was both a colonial power and a colony.
+For a while, they were ruled by Spain, but then later the Dutch ruled Indonesia and had colonies and “possessions” on every continent.
 Their rule over Indonesia was often considered brutal.
 Today, the Dutch are known for their flower markets and chocolate, their liberal policies on drugs and sex, and for their largely tolerant approach to multiculturalism.

 Belgium is also a country with a checkered colonial history.
 The people of the Congo were mistreated mercilessly under King Leopold II in the 19th century.
-But like its neighbor to the north, Belgium is now considered a haven for progressive views.
-Brussels, its largest city, is the location of the European Parliament.
+But like its northern neighbor, Belgium is now considered a haven for progressive views.
+Brussels, the largest city, is home to the European Parliament.
 Belgium is a tricultural country.
-It has three official languages: Flemish – a language closely related to Dutch and spoken by the people who live in Flanders and the west; French, which is spoken by people in the south, and German, which is spoken by a tiny minority on the border with Germany.
+It has three official languages: Flemish, a language closely related to Dutch and spoken by people who live in Flanders and the west; French, spoken by people in the south; and German, spoken by a tiny minority along the border with Germany.

 Luxembourg is a small nation between Belgium, Germany, and France.
-In addition to French and German, they speak a distinct dialect called Luxembourgish that’s related to Flemish and German and shows the influence of French.
+In addition to French and German, they speak a distinct dialect called Luxembourgish, which is related to Flemish and German and is influenced by French.
 Because of its geographic position, Luxembourg was declared an independent and neutral country in 1867 by the Treaty of London.

 3.1.
 Traditional Dress